Protect BIMSTEC region from threats of terrorism, religious extremism: Sri Lankan Prez Rajapaksa | Law-Order

 At the BIMSTEC ministerial meeting held on Tuesday, Sri Lankan Foreign Minister GL Pieris called for action within the grouping for greater economic cooperation.

-"As the trajectory of global economic growth shifts towards Asia, the trade and investment component of BIMSTEC countries should be revitalized," he said.
+“As the trajectory of global economic growth shifts towards Asia, the trade and investment component of BIMSTEC countries should be revitalised.” he said.

-Sri Lanka's geostrategic location at the center of the Indian Ocean has been a magnet, attracting a diverse variety of nations and peoples over the centuries, he said.
+Sri Lanka’s geo-strategic location at the centre of the Indian Ocean has been a magnet, attracting a diverse variety of nations and peoples over the centuries, he said.

-Prime Minister Narendra Modi on Wednesday called for greater cooperation among BIMSTEC nations and said it has become essential to give more priority to ''our regional security''.
+In his address, Prime Minister Narendra Modi called for greater cooperation among BIMSTEC nations and said it has become essential to give more priority to ''our regional security''.

 ''Today is the time to make the Bay of Bengal bridge of connectivity, bridge of prosperity, bridge of security,'' he said.